 Hundreds of millions of years ago, before the formation of the North Atlantic Ocean, the Central Pangean Mountains dominated their supercontinent, forming a range probably around the height of the Alps, and longer than that of our modern-day Himalayas.
 The dynamics of their initial formation were the likely cause of an ice age that wiped out nearly two-thirds of the species on earth at the time.

-Now, since the formation of the Atlantic, vastly eroded remnants of these old mountains remain around the ocean basin, ranging from the Appalachians of North America, through parts of the Arctic circle, across the Caledonides of northwestern Europe, and down through the Iberian Peninsula to the Anti-Atlas Mountains of north Africa.
+Since the formation of the Atlantic, vastly eroded pieces of this old mountain range lie scattered about, from the Appalachians of North America, through parts of the Arctic circle, across the Caledonides of northwestern Europe, and down through the Iberian Peninsula to the Anti-Atlas Mountains of north Africa.

-The International Appalachian Trail (IAT/SIA) is an international network of long distance hiking trails that run through these old mountain terranes.
-The trail was first proposed in 1994 by Richard Anderson, of Maine, to join together the highest points of Maine, New Brunswick, and Quebec.
-The current plan is to walk (slowly) thousands of miles, from Flagg Mountain in Alabama, up through eastern Canada, traverse across islands in the Arctic Circle, and hike down through western Europe to where the trail network ends in Morocco, covering all the Appalachian/Caledonian regions and sailing or flying as necessary to get across oceans.
-In areas where the IAT does not exist, or has not yet been established, other walking options will be used.
+The International Appalachian Trail (IAT/SIA) is an international network of trails that runs through the old Appalachian terranes, first proposed in 1994 to join together the highest points of Maine, New Brunswick, and Quebec, and now extended further across the Atlantic.
+The current plan is to walk (slowly) thousands of miles, from Flagg Mountain in Alabama, up through the Canadian Maritimes, travel across islands in the Arctic Circle, and hike down through western Europe to where the trail network ends in Morocco, completing the IAT as it is currently established, sailing or flying as necessary to get across oceans.
+In areas where the IAT has not yet been established, other trails will be walked.

 The journey began in June 2017, at Flagg Mountain, Alabama.
-At approximately 3000 miles in, this blog is the only present documentation, apart from personal journals and photographs.
+At around 4300 miles in, this blog is the only present documentation, apart from personal journals and photographs.

-Sail worked through her senior year of university as an EMT-B. After graduating, she interned as a backcountry ranger in Yosemite National Park, got introduced to trad climbing, gained a season’s worth of experience in SAR, and lost any shreds of respectability.
-Since then, she has worked on ships and farms, done some social work, and taught high school physics, engineering, and botany near the Black Hills of South Dakota.
+“Sail” worked through senior year of university as an EMT-B, graduated with a BS in physics and Arabic, and then picked up a random internship as a backcountry ranger in Yosemite National Park.
+There, Sail was introduced to trad climbing, gained a season’s worth of experience in SAR, and lost all shreds of respectability.
+Since then, work experience extends through jobs on ships and farms, social work, and a couple years teaching high school physics, engineering, and botany near the Black Hills of South Dakota.